Welsh Language Scheme

 Learning through the medium of Welsh

 The University is fully committed to the recent sector-wide developments in relation to Welsh medium provision.
-We can now offer over 170 modules which can be studied through the medium of Welsh across a wide range of subjects from Law to Medicine.
+We offer a significant amount of modules which can be studied through the medium of Welsh across a wide range of subjects from Law to Medicine.

 We also have exciting plans to develop many more opportunities to study through the medium of Welsh which you can read about on the Cardiff branch of the Coleg Cymraeg Cenedlaethol site.